frconor-ebook/meditations/_posts/2025-04-28-our-lady-of-africa.md

 The Holy Father says that there is a great culture and tradition in the role of the family in Africa.
 We have to help that, look after it, defend it, rejoice in that great grace.

-"Respecting the life which is conceived and born, rejecting ideas that are hostile to life which are imposed on them by means of economic systems that serve the selfishness of the rich.
-Africans show their respect for human life until its natural end, and keep elderly parents and relatives within the family."
+"Respecting the life which is conceived and born, rejecting ideas that are hostile to life which are imposed on them by means of economic systems that serve the selfishness of the rich, Africans show their respect for human life until its natural end, and keep elderly parents and relatives within the family."

 But the Holy Father says, "The 'winds of change' are blowing strongly in many parts of Africa."

 The Church has to play a leading role in everything that "touches upon integral human development."
 There is a need for "a more profound evangelization."

 For that to happen, we first of all must deepen our faith and take very good care of our formation.
-"We cannot give what we do not have."
+"We cannot give what we do not have" (*cf*.
+J. Escrivá, *The Forge*, Point 78).

 We have to try and work to know the teaching of the Church a little better, and the practice of virtue.